Rhamnus ilicifolia

 Romanzoffia californica

-The California mistmaiden is a diminutive plant, reaching a bit over a foot tall when its dainty white flowers are in bloom.
-The bell-shaped blossoms appear in winter, perched in graceful clusters on tall, thin stems above lush foliage.
-Awakened from its seasonal dormancy by the first autumn rains, this plant is often the first new garden greenery to return of after a hot, dry summer.
-California mistmaidens make their homes in the Coast Range from the Santa Cruz Mountains north to Oregon They require a lightly shaded spot without any direct sun and need decent moisture during the growing season.
-Allow them to go dry when the rains stop.
-They are great for rock gardens and small nooks with excellent drainage.
+The California mistmaiden is diminutive, reaching a bit over a foot tall when its dainty white flowers are in bloom.
+The bell-shaped blossoms appear in winter, perched in clusters on tall, thin stems above lush foliage.
+Summer dormant until the first autumn rains, this plant is often the first garden greenery to return after a hot, dry summer.
+At home in the Coast Range from the Santa Cruz Mountains north to Oregon, it requires light shade and decent moisture during the growing season.
+Allow to go dry when the rains stop.
+Great for rock gardens and small nooks with excellent drainage.

 Rosa californica